Google-Developers-Sohag/NavigationAndFragments/README.md

 ## Classes References :
 - A `Fragment` : A Fragment represents a reusable portion of your app's UI.
 A fragment defines and manages its own layout, has its own lifecycle, and can handle its own input events.
 Fragments cannot live on their own--they must be hosted by an activity or another fragment.

-- A `FragmentComponent` :  is a customized Layout designed specifically for Fragments.
+- A `FragmentContainerView` :  is a customized Layout designed specifically for Fragments.
 It extends FrameLayout, so it can reliably handle Fragment Transactions, and it also has additional features to coordinate with fragment behavior.

 - Notice : FragmentContainerView will only allow views returned by a Fragment's `Fragment.onCreateView`.
 Attempting to add any other view will result in an IllegalStateException.